-In most sectors, standards are not mandatory in Chile, but companies can voluntarily comply with them, especially in industries where such compliance constitutes a kind of “seal of approval.”
-However, certain imported products, such as those related to industrial safety, building and construction materials, and the gas and electrical industries, must comply with the specific requirements of the supervising entity.
+Chile has a mix of voluntary and mandatory standards and in most sectors standards are not mandatory.
+However, companies may voluntarily comply with them, especially in industries where compliance constitutes a “seal of approval”.
+Certain imported products, such as those related to industrial safety, building and construction materials, and the gas and electrical industries, must comply with the specific requirements of the supervising entity.
 For example, there are specific regulations pertaining to the seismic resistance of new construction.
-The INN is also promoting ISO 14000 and ISO 9000 standards among local manufacturers.
+Chile’s National Standards Institute (INN) also promotes ISO 14000 and ISO 9000 standards among local manufacturers.
 The chemical industry is an example of one industry that has incorporated ISO 9000 standards into its industrial processes.
 For agricultural products, the U.S.-Chile FTA includes an agreement on red meat grading standards, which now allows U.S. boneless red meat products to be sold in the Chilean market according to U.S. standards.

 Most products can enter the Chilean market with minimal prior standards testing.
 However, for those products requiring testing prior to market entry, there is a data base of the most important national testing organizations in Chile.
 These organizations are grouped under the following categories: